Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-17-ascwg-impossible-dream.md

 ---

 <div class="message">
-Writeup of Forensics Challenge of Arab Security Cyber WarGames.
+A writeup of the Forensics Challenge of Arab Security Cyber WarGames.

 Points : 600
 </div>